cisco-ce/roomos.cisco.com/doc/MTR/GetStartedMTR.md

 When Miracast® is enabled, you can share content wirelessly from your laptop to a Cisco Board, Desk, or Room Series device without the need for a client.
 This works both in and out of calls.
 Making or receiving a call during an active share will disconnect your Miracast session.

+Sharing with Miracast supports touch forwarding, on all touch screen devices.
+That means you can control your laptop screen - for example, moving through your content - directly from your device's touch screen.

 * [Configure wireless sharing with Miracast®](https://help.webex.com/en-us/article/w60modb/Configure-wireless-sharing-with-Miracast%C2%AE)
 * [Wireless sharing with Miracast®](https://help.webex.com/en-us/article/kfdwufb/Wireless-sharing-with-Miracast%C2%AE)